The next Primary Election is May 20, 2014.

 Our polling place is within easy walking distance of campus, but the Civic Engagement Office will also provide shuttle service on Election Day to facilitate student voting.

 If a student registers (or remains registered) at her prior home address she may either travel home to vote at her local polling place on Election Day or vote by submitting an absentee ballot prior to Election Day.

 Deciding where to register and, ultimately, where to vote is a personal choice and one we encourage every student to make for herself.
 However, we do want all students to be informed about their options.

 To learn more about registering to vote in Pennsylvania and to download a Pennsylvania voter registration form, please click HERE.

-The deadline for submitting your voter registration form in Pennsylvania is:
+The deadline for submitting your voter registration form in Pennsylvania in order to be eligible to vote in the next General Election is: